p88h/aoc2024/README.md

 Visualisations
 ==============

-There will be some visualisations implemented with Raylib.
+There are also some visualisations implemented with Raylib.
 To get this to run you can try:

 ```
 # this is only needed once, really